mmmanojeee/Github_learning/session4-Branch/README_Git_Branching_Notes.md

 Just like tree branches let new leaves grow without changing the trunk, Git branches let you work on new changes without affecting the main project.

+Branches are alternative timelines that allow isolated development.

 ---
 ### Why Use Branches? 🤔